-Armacao de Pera may not get the attention of some of its more famous neighbours in the Algarve such as Lagos or Portimao but in many ways this is its biggest advantage.
-Visitors to lovely little Armacao de Pera, Portugal get to enjoy the same stunning cliffs and fantastic beaches, just without the oppressive crowds.
+Armacao de Pera may not get the attention of some of its more famous neighbours in the Algarve but in many ways this is its biggest advantage.
+While there are plenty of great things to do in Portimao and Lagos, visitors to lovely little Armacao de Pera, Portugal get to enjoy the same stunning cliffs and fantastic beaches, just without the oppressive crowds.
 The new blocky apartment buildings in the main part of town detract somewhat from its visual charm but after spending nearly 2 months in Armacao de Pera we were still discovering new sights and activities right to the end.
 If time permits, every visitor to the Algarve should try to spend some time in this wonderful coastal area.

 Armacao de Pera History

 After you get a look at the wide bay flanked by dozens of tiny coves you won’t be surprised to learn that Armacao de Pera started out as a fishing village.
 Back in the 17th century, the village was known as Pera de Baixo and was focused on netting tuna.
 The unusual nets they used for this purpose were known as “armacao”, hence the name Armacao de Pera.
 Unfortunately, these nets were routinely attacked by pirates to the point they eventually had to build a fortress to help protect their catch.

 While fishing is still a profession for many locals, tourism has long since overtaken it as the main source of income in the area.
 Armacao de Pera receives an interesting mix of domestic and international tourists, with many northern Portuguese families from Lisbon, Porto and Braga coming down to spend their holidays in the temperate climate of the Algarve.
 And, while many foreign tourists have also discovered Armaçao, the proportion of domestic tourists is much higher than other parts of the Algarve, allowing it to retain a slightly different, more Portuguese feel than Faro or Lagos.